ajcriado/htb-writeups/Academy/OSCP/Content Summary/Footprinting Services.md

 ## Host-based Enumeration

 ##### **[FTP](https://book.hacktricks.xyz/network-services-pentesting/pentesting-ftp)** (TCP 20, 21)

+> **Note: ** If combined with Http, check to upload a file and execute it in the Http service

 |**Command**|**Description**|
 |-|-|
 | `nmap --script ftp-* -p 21 <ip>` | Nmap port scan |